spences10/scottspence.com/posts/sveltekit-data-loading-understanding-the-load-function.md

 ## Data loading

-Ok, so now I've detailed routing and component props in SvelteKit, I can now explain how the `load` function is used.
+Now that I've detailed routing and component props in SvelteKit, I can explain how the `load` function is used.

 If I wanted to load some data for the about page, I could create a `+page.ts` file alongside the `+page.svelte` file in the `/about`